sematext/elasticsearch-field-stats/README.md

 Field Stats Plugin for Elasticsearch
 ====================================

-This plugin provides a feature which is very similar to Field Stats native Elasticsearch functionality which has been removed in Elastcisearch starting from version 6.0.
-It imitates the old functionality and is compatible with an old API
+This plugin provides a feature very similar to Field Stats native Elasticsearch functionality that has been removed from Elasticsearch starting from version 6.0.
+It imitates the old functionality and is compatible with the old API.

-The field stats api allows one to find statistical properties of a field without executing an expensive aggregation, but looking up measurements that are natively available in the Lucene index.
-This can be useful to explore a dataset which you don’t know much about.
-For example, this allows finding indices which should be queried based on min/max date they store with meaningful.
+The field stats API lets one find statistical properties of a field without executing an expensive aggregation by looking up measurements that are natively available in the Lucene index.
+This can be useful to explore a dataset that you don’t know much about.
+For example, this allows finding indices that should be queried based on min/max date they store with meaningful.

 ```